Overlapping Spaces for Compact Graph Representations: Experiments

-The results are shown in Table~\ref{ditortion-table}.
-It can be clearly seen that the overlaying spaces outperform other metric spaces, and the best overlaying space (among considered) is the one with $l1$ aggregation and complexity $t=1$.
-Interestingly, the performance of such overlaying space is often better than for the \emph{best} product space.
-Recall that we also added to the comparison the dot-similarity-based functions $c - \text{dot}$ and $c e^{-\text{dot}}$.
-These functions are not proper distances, hence their performance is highly unstable for this task: for example, for UCSA312 dataset the obtained distortion is orders of magnitude worse than the best one.
-However, on some datasets (Facebook and WLA6) the performance is quite good and for Facebook $c e^{-\text{dot}}$ has much better performance than all other solutions.
-We conclude that for the graph reconstruction with distortion loss the dot products are worth trying, but their performance is very unstable, in contrast to overlaying spaces that show good and stable results on all datasets.
+\paragraph{Distortion loss} We start with the standard graph reconstruction task with distortion loss~\eqref{distortion}.
+The goal is to embed all nodes of a given graph into a $d$-dimensional space approximating the pairwise graph distances between them.
+In this setup, all models are trained to minimize distortion~\eqref{distortion}, the results are shown in Table~\ref{ditortion-table}.
+It can be seen that the overlapping spaces outperform other metric spaces, and the best overlapping space (among considered) is the one with $l1$ aggregation and complexity $t=1$.\footnote{In Appendix~\ref{sec:os-more-t} we also analyze $t > 1$ and show that performance improves as $t$ increases.} Interestingly, the performance of such overlapping space is often better than the \emph{best} considered product space.

+We note that standard non-metric distance functions show highly unstable results for this task: for the USCA312 dataset, the obtained distortion is orders of magnitude worse than the best one.
+However, on some datasets (Facebook and WLA6), the performance is quite good, and for Facebook, these simple non-metric similarities have much better performance than all metric solutions.
+Thus, we conclude that such functions are worth trying for graph reconstruction with the distortion loss, but their performance is unstable.
+In contrast, the overlapping spaces show good and stable results on all datasets, and the proposed OS-Mixed modification (see Section~\ref{os-mixed}) outperforms all other approaches.